courtneyphillips/interactive-dictionary/README.md

 ## Synopsis

 Interactive Dictionary is a simple Ruby application built by [Courtney Phillips](https://github.com/courtneymaepdx) with the ability to collect user-input words, and correlate them with their user-given definitions.
+Crafted as part of the Spring 2015 Ruby course curriculum at [Epicodus](https://www.epicodus.com/).

 ## Motivation